Remote working, telecommuting, or working from home.

 You can have those when you implement remote work policies for your small business.

 For a startup or small business, keeping operational costs low is always a priority.
+(Here are some companies that have been working remotely and how they did it.)

 Remote work allows you to run a 20-man team with an office that barely fits 10 people.
 You can have a workforce big enough to tackle difficult projects without having to worry about increased utility bills.
 You can even project a global image for your company without busting your budget on a large corporate office.